 To make this wedding cake you'll need 24 cups of cake batter: 4 cups for the top tier, 7 to 8 cups for the middle tier, and 12 cups for the bottom tier.
 Remember, each tier consists of two layers.

 Likewise, you'll need between 12 and 18 cups of buttercream frosting.
-Our basic buttercream frosting recipe makes 6 cups, so simply triple it to make the appropriate amount.
+This basic buttercream frosting recipe makes 6 cups, so simply triple it to make the appropriate amount.

 Baking the Cakes

-To prepare your pans, spray them with cooking spray, then cut a wax paper round to fit the bottom, insert it into the bottom of the pan, and then respray.
-This might seem like overkill, but it will ensure your cakes don't stick.
+To prepare the pans, spray them with cooking spray, then cut a wax paper round to fit the bottom, insert it into the bottom of the pan, and respray.
+This might seem like overkill, but it will ensure the cakes don't stick.

 Baking times at 350 F will increase with the size of the layers: